HCS Score

 Dogecoin passes the CoinStudy HCS Sharia red-line screening with no violations.
 But it carries significant caution flags around speculative market behavior, meme-driven price movements, and limited technological foundation.

 This is not a clean halal rating.
-It's a conditional one — and the conditions matter.
+It is a conditional one and the conditions matter.

 Dogecoin is a decentralized cryptocurrency that allows users to transfer value across the internet without relying on banks or payment processors.